-Cosmetology 10 H.S.
+Cosmetology H.S.
 Credits or GED score of 450 or a passing HiSET score.
 Provide official H.S or GED or HiSET transcript prior to enrollment.
-Dental Assisting H.S.
-Diploma, GED or HiSET; Information Session; Passing score on Achievement Test; Satisfactory Physical with all required immunizations; Three References.
+Emergency Medical Technology H.S.
+Diploma, GED or HiSET; Information Session; and copy of Driver Licenses.
+Clinical sites will require a Satisfactory Physical with all required immunizations; Pass Drug Screen; and background check.
+Proof of medical insurance and costs for clinical site requirements are the responsibility of the student.
+Patient Care Technology/Medical Assisting H.S.
+Diploma, GED or HiSET; Information Session.
+Clinical sites will require a Satisfactory Physical with all required immunizations; Pass Drug Screen; and background check.
+Proof of medical insurance and costs for clinical site requirements are the responsibility of the student.
 Practical Nursing H.S.
-Diploma, GED or HiSET; Information Session; Passing score on Achievement Test; Three References.
+Diploma, GED or HiSET; Information Session; Passing score on Achievement Test.
 Clinical sites will require a Satisfactory Physical with all required immunizations; Pass Drug Screen; and background check.
 Proof of medical insurance and costs for clinical site requirements are the responsibility of the student.
 Pharmacy Technology H.S.
 Diploma, GED or HiSET.
 Clinical sites will require a Satisfactory Physical with all required immunizations; Pass Drug Screen; and background check.
 Proof of medical insurance and costs for clinical site requirements are the responsibility of the student.